adamsilver/fdpb/03-book-a-flight.md

 </div>
 ```

-### Handling Errors For A Group
+### Group Validation Errors

 In chapter 1, we looked at how to design an inclusive form validation experience.
-But because the registration form only consists of two simple text fields, we never looked at how to handle errors for a field consisting of multiple form controls.
+But because the registration form only consisted of two simple text fields, we never looked at how to handle errors for a field consisting of multiple form controls.

-A radio button group is one such example.
+A radio button group is made up of many controls.
 Take a look at the mark-up below.
 The fieldset contains the group fo controls, and the legend is the group's label.
-We can effectively user the same error pattern as we used for the registration form, byt injecting the error span inside the legend.
+We can effectively user the same error pattern used for the registration form, by injecting the error `<span>` inside the legend.
 Not only, will sighted users see the error, but screen reader users will hear the error too.

 ```HTML
 <fieldset aria-invalid="true">